 The mentoring process is also one strategy of reflective practice where mentor teachers and PSTs reflect on what the PSTs have done in the classroom while being observed by the mentor teacher.
-They evaluated mentor teachers' lesson observations and feedback (Mukeredzi, 2017) and discussed what to do next and what PST should and should not do.
-The mentoring process in teaching practicum is a should and should not do.
-The mentoring process in teaching practicum is a roritical factor in professional learning and development (Mukeredzi, 2017) and has a positive impact on commitment, classroom instructional practices, and student achievement (Mukeredzi, 2017).
+They evaluated mentor teachers' lesson observations and feedback (Mukeredzi, 2017) and discussed what to do next and what PSTs should and should not do.
+The mentoring process in teaching practicum is also a critical factor in professional learning and development (Mukeredzi, 2017) and has a positive impact on commitment, classroom instructional practices, and student achievement (Mukeredzi, 2017).

 In the mentoring process, PT2 felt that her mentor's feedback was very useful and could be implemented later in her future classroom.
 This indicates that PT2 began to realize the benefit of mentoring process for her teaching improvement.
 Meanwhile, PT6 appreciated the feedback from her mentor teacher because it made her learn more about how to teach in the classroom.
 Even though she realized her weaknesses in English competence and teaching skills, she was still optimistic that what her mentor did was to help her to be a more professional teacher.
 Both PT2 and PT6 listened and responded to their mentors and took further action in the classroom after having the mentoring process because they realized that they learned new and important teaching knowledge and more importantly, they trusted their mentors.
-On the other hand, PT4trusted her ability since she hadexcellent English competence.
-Thus, she carefully chose mentor' feedback.
-If the feedback wasin consistent with her beliefs, she accepted it, but if it was irrelevant, she was persistent in her beliefs.
+On the other hand, PT4 trusted her ability since she had excellent English competence.
+Thus, she carefully chose the mentor's feedback.
+If the feedback was consistent with her beliefs, she accepted it, but if it was irrelevant, she was persistent in her beliefs.
 Thus, the responses to mentor teachers' feedback were different among PSTs.